docutils/docutils/sandbox/paultremblay/docs/rst/attribute_sets.rst

      text-align: center

 Formats the properties for the footer.
-Use to set the space between the footer and the body text, using ``'space-before = x'`` and setting ``'space-before.conditionality'`` to ``'retain'``.
+Use to set the space between the header and the body text, using ``'space-before = x'`` and setting ``'space-before.conditionality'`` to ``'retain'``.

-header-first-block
+first-footer-block
 ------------------

 :fo: fo:block

-:docutils: decoration/header/paragraph[1]
+:docutils: container[@classes='first-footer']

 :defaults: